microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/bookingquestionanswer.md

 ---
 title: "bookingQuestionAnswer resource type"
-description: "This contains a custom question, answer given by the customer for the custom question and the properties of the custom question at the time of creation of the appointment."
+description: "Contains a custom question, an answer given by the customer for the custom question and the properties of the custom question at the time of creation of the appointment."
 author: "razortbone"
 ms.localizationpriority: medium
 ms.prod: "bookings"